-Our goal in this classroom is that learning experiences be as accessible as possible.
-If you anticipate or experience physical or academic barriers based on disability, please let me know immediately so that we can discuss options.
-You are welcome to contact Disability Resources (520-621-3268) to establish reasonable accommodations.
-For additional information on Disability Resources and reasonable accommodations, please visit http://drc.arizona.edu/.
+At the University of Arizona we strive to make learning experiences as accessible as possible.
+If you anticipate or experience barriers based on disability or pregnancy, please contact the Disability Resource Center (520-621-3268, https://drc.arizona.edu/) to establish reasonable accommodations.
 If you have reasonable accommodations, please plan to meet with me by appointment or during office hours to discuss accommodations and how my course requirements and activities may impact your ability to fully participate.
 Please be aware that the accessible table and chairs in this room should remain available for students who find that standard classroom seating is not usable.